RubixML/ML/README.md

 ```

 ### Dense
-Dense layers are fully connected Hidden layers, meaning each neuron is connected to each other neuron in the previous layer.
-Dense layers are able to employ a variety of [Activation Functions](#activation-functions) that modify the output of each neuron in the layer.
+Dense layers are fully connected hidden layers, meaning each neuron is connected to each other neuron in the previous layer by a weighted *synapse*.
+Dense layers employ [Activation Functions](#activation-functions) that control the output of each neuron in the layer.

 ##### Parameters:
 | # | Param | Default | Type | Description |